Namo Bharat: Facilities

-Business class: Each RapidX train will have a separate business coach.
+Business class: Each RapidX train has a separate business coach.

 Premium lounge: Premium lounges have been built at every station of the network.
 These lounges will be reserved for business class passengers commuting via the RRTS.

-Comfortable travel: The air-conditioned Namo Bharat coaches will have transverse seating arrangements with overhead luggage space and Wi-Fi connectivity, among other modern amenities.

 Women's coach: Each Namo Bharat train will have a separate coach for women travellers, just like the Delhi Metro.

-Universal accessibility: The entire infrastructure of Namo Bharat, including stations and trains, has been designed with universal accessibility in mind.

 Safety

 The train is equipped with safety features such as CCTV cameras, emergency door-opening mechanism and a communication button to communicate with the train operator.
 Every RRTS station has platform screen doors integrated with the RRTS train doors and signalling system.

-Wireless Railway Signaling System
+Wireless Railway Signalling System

 Nokia partnered with Alstom to implement the 4.9G/LTE private wireless network to support the ETCS L2 signalling for the RRTS.
-This is a "world-first application" of an LTE network integrated with ETCS Level 2 signaling, enabling high-speed and highly reliable commuter services.
+This is a "world-first application" of an LTE network integrated with ETCS Level 2 signalling, enabling high-speed and highly reliable commuter services.
 Additionally, the ETCS Level 2 system allows trains to provide real-time updates of their precise location.